-Organizations like the U.S. Green Building Council, OSHA, and CDC are working to provide an adequate amount of data surrounding the importance of monitoring CO2 levels indoors, and what the potential long-term effects of exposure are for individuals exposed to higher amounts of CO2.
+Organizations like the U.S. Green Building Council, the Occupational Safety and Health Administration - OSHA, and the Center for Disease Control - CDC are working to provide an adequate amount of data surrounding the importance of monitoring CO2 levels indoors, and what the potential long-term effects of exposure are for individuals exposed to higher amounts of CO2.

-Many individuals tend to be surprised when it comes to understanding the importance of Carbon Dioxide (CO2) monitoring and recognizing the direct impact high CO2 concentrations can have on their overall well-being, health, and cognitive skills.
+Many individuals tend to be surprised when it comes to understanding the importance of carbon dioxide monitoring and recognizing the direct impact high CO2 concentrations can have on their overall well-being, health, and cognitive skills.

 Have you ever been in a meeting after lunch, and felt groggy or unfocused?
 Feeling like you will barely make it through the remainder of the day, making your way into the breakroom for another coffee or energy drink?
 This might have more to do with CO2 levels and less to do with the after effects of a full stomach.